FrancisTR/ClassifierAI/README.md

 ## Description
 A Google Chrome Extension that integrates Machine Learning to determine if the image, that the user is viewing, is AI-Generated.
 This uses ml5.js, which is built on top of Tensorflow.js, to perform Image Classification.

+(IN PROGRESS) The model is trained using [Teachable Machine](https://teachablemachine.withgoogle.com/) by Google where it is train from 3000 images, that consists of AI and Non-AI images, using the following settings:
+- Epochs: 3000
+- Batch Size: 10
+- Learning Rate: 0.001

 ## Technologies Used
 - HTML <img width="3%" src="https://github.com/FrancisTR/FrancisTR.github.io/assets/123771828/6e8fc77f-c210-45fe-abd4-004b65d604f5" />
 - CSS <img width="3%" src="https://github.com/FrancisTR/FrancisTR.github.io/assets/123771828/bb94c4f3-3200-4fd8-b11b-4985c3931909" />